 Some vending operators drop the sales from the gum/mint module to calculate machine level SKU profitability.
 However, if the gum/mint modular sales are not included, the question is raised: why even carry such products with a vend price at $0.75 per unit?
 Vending operators are considering such price points as detrimental to the machine and are placing premium gum and mint products that vend at $1.50.

 Scott Meskin, president of Black Tie Services in Baltimore, Md., concluded in reviewing these and similar results: “The placement of premium products provides Black Tie with an opportunity to increase pricing and improve profitability in a wide range of other products in our machines.
 Having the low price in the gum/mint module runs contrary to our program to provide premium products in all categories.”

 Results must be monitored

 The placement of the premium products was not successful in every machine.
 The vending operator must have the SKU level data and machine profitability report to track the results.

-Todd Elliot, vice president of Tomdra Vending & Coffee Services in Tucson, Ariz., observed: “A vending operator must price the premium products correctly at each location to achieve the $1 per vend profit.
+Todd Elliot, vice president of Tomdra Vending & Coffee Services in Tucson, Ariz. observed: “A vending operator must price the premium products correctly at each location to achieve the $1 per vend profit.
 You can reduce a price if sales are not acceptable; it is more difficult to increase the price.
 The results of such an approach only add to your bottom line.”

 As discussed previously in my other two articles, a vending operator does not have to make any investment in equipment to develop the premium product placement program.
-Besides SKU level profitability reporting by machine, the operator must consult with such product suppliers as Kraft/Cadbury who are knowledgeable about what premium products sell.
+Beside SKU level profitability reporting by machine, the vending operator must consult with such product suppliers as Kraft/Cadbury who are knowledgeable about what premium products sell.